Postsecondary Leadership Success Program People

 Georgia Reagan, Emily Griffith Technical College, Colorado

-Georgia Reagan is the Manager of Admissions, Recruitment, Concurrent Enrollment and Testing at Emily Griffith Technical College.
+Georgia Reagan is the Associate Director of Admissions, Concurrent Enrollment, Testing, & Recruitment at Emily Griffith Technical College.
 She is passionate about educational equity and access, college persistence and success, and workforce education.
 She has 8 years of experience in the non-profit, K12, and higher education institutions and continues to fight for equitable education and job opportunities for all students.

 She is the daughter of a Mexican immigrant and is bilingual in Spanish.
 She received her Bachelor’s of Arts in Spanish from The University of Alabama and her Master’s of Arts in Hispanic Studies from Louisiana State University.
 Georgia is originally from Alabama and relocated to Denver in 2017.
 She enjoys running and hiking in her free time.